Productboxpk/Productbox-QA-Challenge/README.md

 ## Getting Started

-##### I have provided you the html file in this repo which you can simply download or you may fork this repository and test it.
+##### I have provided you the html file in this repo which you can simply download or you may clone this repository and test it.

 ## Overview